NushaMBZ/aide-memoire/LLJ3265/N Session-05.md

 - There are no Procedural limitations to the powers of Parliament.

 **Limitations to Parliamentary Supremacy**
-- The legal concept of parliamentary supremacy exists, practical limitations do exist in practice.
+- The legal concept of parliamentary supremacy exists, <mark style="background: #FFF3A3A6;">practical limitations</mark> do exist in practice.
-- Sir Ivor Jennings suggested that parliamentary supremacy might be a legal fiction due to these practical limitations.
+- Sir Ivor Jennings suggested that parliamentary supremacy <mark style="background: #FFF3A3A6;">might be a legal fiction</mark> due to these <mark style="background: #ABF7F7A6;">practical limitations.</mark>

 **Comparing British Parliament and Ceylon Parliament**
 - *British Parliament's powers have historically grown* over time, while *Ceylon Parliament's powers were defined by a written constitution.*